not-vinayakverma71/impulse/README.md

 ***

-**Made with ❤️ for developers who want AI that actually works with their entire system.**
+**Made with ❤️ for developers who want AI that actually works without babysitting.**

 ***